-An employee who applies for an assisted leave shall submit his/her request to the Convenor of the Professional Development Committee with a copy of the proposal to the Dean/appropriate administrator prior to October 1 of the year proceeding the requested leave of absence.
+An employee who applies for an assisted leave shall submit his/her request to the Convenor of the Professional Development Committee prior to October 1 of the year proceeding the requested leave of absence.
+The application must include a letter of support from the Dean, including tentative start and end dates.